Weedshaker/InteractiveBreathing/README.md

 [👆 Click and start breathing Bro! 😎🤙](https://weedshaker.github.io/InteractiveBreathing/index.html)

 Maybe TODO's:
-- Animation buggy on IPhone 8 (maybe fix but as long as it runs fine on Desktop... 🙄)
-- timer%60000 bug (modulus does often not trigger sound on interval, seems like it gets skipped)
 - Add Retention Time background sounds
 - Add Service Worker for offline use